apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Executed, Executed, Dead From Sickness’: The Grim Records From Syria’s Notorious Prison**
+**FBI Director Christopher Wray to resign before Trump takes office**

-You can read more about it [here](https://www.wsj.com/world/middle-east/syria-saydnaya-prison-assad-regime-5008d638).
+You can read more about it [here](https://www.bbc.com/news/articles/ce902z8lp81o).

 ## Requirements
 - Python 3.8